 - Craft ad hoc analysis with this data to address unplanned questions

 Most facility organizations use multiple systems for finance, work orders, and other facility data and the assembly of this can be complicated and time-consuming.
-This is a convenient and cost-effective way to visualize the following metrics and KPIs for your facilities and operations:
+Facility scorecard are the most convenient and cost-effective way to visualize the following metrics and KPIs for your facilities and operations:

 - Organization KPIs